lauris/awesome-scala/README.md

 * [Scala.Rx](https://github.com/lihaoyi/scala.rx) — An experimental library for Functional Reactive Programming in Scala (reactive variables).
 Scala.js compatible.
 * [scala.frp](https://github.com/dylemma/scala.frp) — Functional Reactive Programming for Scala (event streams).
-* [RxJava-Scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala) — Scala Adaptor for RxJava.
+* [RxScala](https://github.com/ReactiveX/RxScala) — Reactive Extensions for Scala – a library for composing asynchronous and event-based programs using observable sequences
 * [Reactive Collections](https://github.com/storm-enroute/reactive-collections) – A library that incorporates event streams and signals with specialized collections called reactive containers, and expresses concurrency using isolates and channels.
 * [Vertx.io](http://vertx.io/) – A polyglot reactive application platform for the JVM which aims to be an alternative to node.js.
 Its concurrency model resembles actors.
 It supports [Scala](http://vertx.io/core_manual_scala.html), Clojure, Java, Javascript, Ruby, Groovy and Python.